Dallas Zoo: Incidents

 On July 28, 2015, a giraffe calf named Kipenzi died when she broke her neck after accidentally running into the edge of her herd's enclosure.
 Kipenzi was born into fame after her birth was broadcast and streamed live on Animal Planet.

 On July 4, 2019, Ola, an eight year old African painted dog recently obtained by the Dallas Zoo, was found dead in her back enclosure.
 She died after her pack mates, Mzingo and Jata, attacked her and delivered wounds that were fatal.
 Ola was transported from the Columbus Zoo a few weeks prior to her death and seemed to get along well with her packmates.
 The Dallas Zoo said on Twitter the dogs were only exhibiting natural behavior and did nothing wrong.

 On March 27, 2020, the Dallas Zoo revealed on social media that silverback gorilla Subira had died of heart failure.
 He had a cough that was being monitored; zoologists believed he had "nothing more of a common cold".
 A necropsy revealed that Subira had a cardiovascular disease.
 The zoo had worked closely in research on how to prevent heart disease in male gorillas, the leading cause of death in them.
 It was also stated that Subira was healthy and examinations confirmed that nothing else was wrong with him besides his heart condition.
 The Dallas Zoo stated that the gorilla did not contract the deadly COVID-19 virus, which at the time was ravaging countries all over the world and was starting to affect species of animals as well.
 Subira was the second gorilla death at the zoo in four months following the death of Hope in November 2019.
 Before his death, he fathered two children, Saambili and Mbani.
 He was the only full-grown silverback in the family troop.

 Throughout October 2021, the Dallas Zoo faced multiple losses within their herd of giraffes.
-On October 2, staff discovered a nineteen-year-old giraffe, Auggie, that had passed away; it was later revealed that he died of hepatitis.
+On October 2, staff discovered a nineteen-year-old giraffe, Auggie, that had died; it was later revealed that he died of hepatitis.
 On October 3, a three-month old giraffe calf was euthanized.
 Finally, on October 29, 2021, Jesse, a third giraffe, aged fourteen, was found dead with "abnormal liver enzymes."
 After two months of investigation, the zoo concluded the three deaths were not related.